utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 ### Application

 * **Autosave** - Turn this on to automatically save your changes to collections, requests, and environments.
-If you've added an integration that [backs up a collection](https://go.postman.co/integrations/browse?category=backup), turn this on to automatically back up your changes to your collection.
+If you've added an integration that [backs up a collection](https://go.postman.co/integrations/browse?category=backup), turn this on to automatically back up your changes to your collection when changes are autosaved.
 Turn this off to manually save your changes.

     > If this is turned on and you create a request by selecting **+** or by selecting **New**, you must manually save the request to a collection before your changes are autosaved.